lengerfulluse/legacy_blog/_posts/core-samples/2013-03-25-Sabayon-Linux-Fresh.md

 [**NUPT**](www.njupt.edu.cn).
 What attracted me a lot lies in that the compize's cool cubic destkop effects.
 However, I don't like it's theme appearence, So in the next tries, I try other linux distribution mentioned above.
 - *mirror source&package manager* It means that how convient it bring to you.
 Imagine that when you want to install a software for your work,

+#### Some basic configure for Sabayon installation ####

+- Git configure and SSh protocol configure: git config --global core.editor "nano" git config --global user.name "Joseph Heng" git config --global user.email "lengerfulluse@gmail.com" git completion bash. we add it in .bashrc with command `source ~/.git-completion.sh` copy the private, public keys and known_hosts to the ~/.ssh directory.
+- Select the faster mirror for the package update and source download, first you should know where the repositories list lie in:
+	/etc/entropy/repositories.conf
+  then to test the connection speed of these repositories, and then choose the faster.
+	equo repo mirrorsort sabayonlinux.org   \# for Daily reportory equo repo mirrorsort sabayon-weekly     \# for Weekly reportory equo repo mirrorsort sabayon-limbo      \# as limbo implied, the test reportory.
+Be careful to use!!!

+- Equo Update and install:
+	equo update
+	equo install entropy rigo
+- Keyboard Shortcut:
+	bind the *Alt+T* to open a terminal bind the *Alt+J* to switch the terminal to previous tab bind the *ALt+K* to switch the termianl to next tab bind the *Meta+D* to display the desktop.
+- Be familar some basic package manager tools: equo [search install ...] rigo GUI entropy manager tools. eselect emerge